Grant Bollmer

 Below is a list of my chapters in academic books, along with links to digital copies of these articles, where available.
 Some of the copies linked here may be uncorrected proofs.
 Book chapters may otherwise be quite obscure or expensive.
 Chapters noted by an asterisk [*] were coauthored with former students.

 Grant Bollmer.
-Forthcoming.
+2021.
 “Counter-Selfies and the Real Subsumption of Society,” Visual Culture Approaches to the Selfie, ed.
-Derek Conrad Murray.
-New York: Routledge.
+Derek Conrad Murray, editor.
+New York: Routledge, 20–39. [link]

 Grant Bollmer.
-Forthcoming.
-“Mimetic Sameness,” Critical Meme Research: INC Reader #15, ed.
-Chloë Arkenbout, Jack Wilson and Daniel de Zeeuw.
-Amsterdam: Institute of Network Cultures.
+2021.
+“Mimetic Sameness,” Critical Meme Reader: Global Mutations of the Viral Image, INC Reader #15, Chloë Arkenbout, Jack Wilson, and Daniel de Zeeuw, editors.
+Amsterdam: Institute of Network Cultures, 154–164. [link]

 [*] Dina Abdel-Mageed and Grant Bollmer.
-Forthcoming.
-“E-Sheikhs: How Online Islamic Discourse can Reproduce Authoritarian Power Structures,” New Media Discourses, Culture and Politics after the Arab Spring: Case Studies from Egypt and Beyond, ed.
-Eid Mohamed and Aziz Douai.
-London: I. B. Tauris.
+2021.
+“E-Sheikhs: How Online Islamic Discourse Can Reproduce Authoritarian Power Structures,” New Media Discourses, Culture and Politics after the Arab Spring: Case Studies from Egypt and Beyond, Aziz Douai and Eid Mohamed, editors.
+London: I. B. Tauris, 83–101.

 Grant Bollmer.
 2021.
 “Facial Obfuscation and Bare Life: Politicizing Dystopia in Black Mirror,” Digital Dystopia: The Moral Uncanny of Netflix’s Black Mirror, ed.
 Margaret Gibson and Clarissa Carden.
 London: Palgrave MacMillan, 99 – 119. [link]